How to Choose a Hospice Care Provider

 - How does the hospice measure/track quality service?

 - Are any services offered beyond required services?
-For example, Crossroads Hospice & Palliative Care offers a thoughtful Gift of a Day program.
-Additionally, what type of bereavement services are offered?
+What type of bereavement services are offered?

 - What are the expectations about the family's role in caregiving?
 Is respite care available for burned-out family members?